Best International Health Insurance in Singapore 2022

 Some international health insurance plans may also offer you the option to add on any mental health, behavioural care, or optical care (which includes glasses, prescription lenses, and routine optician visits).
 Again, these are optional, so it’s good to do your homework and decide if the additional premiums are worth it.

 Among those who purchase international healthcare insurance plans are those relocating with their families or spouses.
 If this is the case (or if you plan to start a family overseas) you may want to consider the commonly-offered pregnancy and childbirth rider.
 It extends your healthcare coverage to include pre-natal gynaecologist visit, your actual childbirth, and post-natal care.

 Who Is International Health Insurance For?

-In a nutshell, travel insurance is for your short holidays and business trips abroad up to 6 months while international health insurance is for people who are relocating overseas to work or study for a couple of years.
-So, who should buy international health insurance?
+You might be wondering if you need international health insurance at all.
+After all, a good travel insurance policy would cover medical emergencies to some extent.
+The answer depends on the length and purpose of your trip.
+Travel insurance is suitable for short holidays and business trips abroad up to 6 months while international health insurance is for people who are relocating overseas to work or study for a couple of years.
+Let’s take a look at the benefits of international health insurance for locals and foreigners.

-Vice versa, if you are a foreigner – aka not a Singaporean or Permanent Resident (PR) – moving to Singapore for study or work as an expat, you may want to consider getting yourself (and your family) international health insurance.
+If you are a non-Singaporean citizen and non-Singapore PR and you’re moving to Singapore for study or work, you may want to consider getting yourself (and your family) international health insurance.
+Healthcare costs are subsidised for Singaporeans, but for non-Singaporeans, they can be high.
 In fact, some countries require you to have international health insurance before issuing you a visa.